TheBevyFlock/bevy_new_2d/docs/design.md

 The event `OnPress`, which is [defined in this template](../src/theme/interaction.rs), is triggered when the button is [`Interaction::Pressed`](https://docs.rs/bevy/latest/bevy/prelude/enum.Interaction.html#variant.Pressed).

-If your interactions mostly consist of changing the game state, consider using the following helper function:
+If you have many interactions that only change a state, consider using the following helper function:

 ```rust
 fn spawn_button(mut commands: Commands) {